ColumPaget/cxine/README.md

   -rootwin                Draw on root window (mplayer style option).
   -fs                     Play fullscreen (mplayer style option equivalent to '-win fullscreen').
   -background <path>      Path to background image when not playing anything else.
 Needed for OSD to mix into.
-  -use-stdin              Read media stream from stdin +stdin-ctrl             Read keypresses from stdin -stdin-ctrl             Dont read keypresses from stdin -C                      Read keypresses from stdin +C                      Dont read keypresses from stdin -bcast <port>           Specify port that slave libxine players can connect to to recieve broadcasted stream.
+  -use-stdin              Read media stream from stdin (see 'Reading from Stdin' below) +stdin-ctrl             Read keypresses from stdin (see 'Reading from Stdin' below) -stdin-ctrl             Dont read keypresses from stdin -C                      Read keypresses from stdin (see 'Reading from Stdin' below) +C                      Dont read keypresses from stdin -bcast <port>           Specify port that slave libxine players can connect to to recieve broadcasted stream.
   -noauto                 No autoplay, items must be selected from the playlist.